biojs/edu/series/101/02_getting_started.md

 ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)" # brew is a package manager
 ~~~

-This installs homebrew first.
-Homebrew is quite a large package so it can take a while depending on your internet connection.
+This installs Homebrew.
+Homebrew is quite a large package so downloading can take a while depending on your internet connection.

 Using Homebrew to install node.js:
 ~~~